 - Blog mentions

-- Increased followers through social media venues such as Twitter, Facebook, Google+ and LinkedIn
+- Increased followers through such platforms as Twitter and LinkedIn

-When you figure out which network gives you the best results from the items above, you know the network that works best for your business.
-Don't spread yourself so then that the work you put into it is ineffective.
-Find what works for you and invest in it - that's the key to social media success.
+When you figure out which network gives you the best results from the items above, invest in it by jumping in with both feet.
+That's the key to social media success.

 When it comes to social media statistics, Facebook tends to be the standard against which all other networks are now compared.
 Here are some of the most current Facebook statistics as of 2018: